peerlibrary/meteor-classy-test/README.md

 ```

 After the `first` method call completes, the second sub-test will be executed on the server and all assertions will be propagated back to the client.

+Another similar decorator is `@runOnBoth` which will behave the same as `@runOnServer` but will additionally also run the code on the client (in client-side tests) once it finishes executing on the server.

 Passing variables from server-side tests to client-side tests
 -------------------------------------------------------------